The OpenAero Manual

 To remove a figure, click the cross in the righthand upper corner.

-selecting it by clicking.
+after selecting it by clicking.

 Manipulating subsequencesThe entry direction of each subsequence can be chosen by selecting the first figure of it and setting Sub sequence entry direction.